Frequently Asked Questions

 What supplies and equipment are needed to participate in Cub Scouting?

 At minimum, each Scout will need a uniform and a handbook.
-Each year, a new handbook, cap, and neckerchief will be needed, but other uniform parts remain the same for at least the first three years.
-When entering a Webelos den, a new uniform may be needed if the parents in the den opt for the khaki-and-olive uniform.
+Each year, a new handbook, and neckerchief will be needed, but other uniform parts remain the same for at least the first three years.
+Pack 52 usually provides the handbook and neckerchief each year during the cross over ceremony when the scout officially advances to their next rank.

 Additional supplies and equipment may be needed for certain activities such as camping trips or field days.
-What equipment is needed, as well as whether it will be provided by the unit, will vary from pack to pack.
+What equipment is needed, as well as whether it will be provided by the unit will be discussed at meetings leading up to the events.
 Den and pack leaders should provide parents with information about any supplies that will be required at the beginning of each program year.

 Where can I purchase BSA literature, uniforms, and other program materials?

 Our uniforms, literature, and other Scouting merchandise is available at your local council, Scout Shops, and other licensed distributors.
-Visit www.scoutstuff.org to find a list of distributors in your area.
-If there aren’t any suppliers near you, you can order directly from the Supply Division by telephone at 1-800-323-0736 or www.scoutstuff.org
+Visit www.scoutshop.org to order online or you can order directly by phone at 1-800-323-0736 or To locate a scout shop in your area: Store Locator

 How can I save money on the cost of uniforms and equipment?